vavilen84/hugo_blog/content/golang/2021/03/algorithms_in_go.en.md

 	} else {
 		// handle pre-last index
 		if preLastIndex == i {
-			// if there wes no shift and last two digits are sorted - so we return result if shifted == false {
+			// if there was no shift and last two digits are sorted - so we return result if shifted == false {
 				return input, iterationsCount
 			}